binbjz/jks_sonar/README.md

 ## How To Run It For Job Dispatcher

-* Job Dispatcher allow you to access sonar with jenkins.
+* Allow you to access sonar by jenkins with manual, crontab or push to trigger.
-* Job Dispatcher allow you to access sonar with pull request to trigger.
+* Allow you to access sonar by jenkins with pull request to trigger.
 * Note: Please modify job parameter and job list with your configuration.

 1. **view usage**